Frequently Asked Questions for the Community Air Screen Program

 What air toxics will be identified with this Community Air Screen program?

 The Community Air Screen program focuses on gaseous pollutants.
-Examples of gaseous toxic air pollutants include benzene, which is found in gasoline; perchloroethylene, which is used by some dry cleaning facilities; and methylene chloride, which is used as a solvent and paint stripper.
+Examples of gaseous toxic air pollutants include benzene, which is found in gasoline; perchloroethylene, which is used by some dry cleaning facilities; and formaldehyde which is released from burning fuel in vehicles and equipment and also formed in the atmosphere in the presence of VOCs and sunlight.
 Although the focus of the program is on toxic air pollutants, we are interested in learning about all air-related community concerns.

 What things will this program NOT screen for?